Crisis of confidence stifles China's economic recovery

-BEIJING (REUTERS) - Chinese beef hotpot restaurant chain Baheli, which makes only a third of the revenue it earned before the Covid-19 pandemic, has no intention to resume its expansion, even if authorities bring new infections to zero.
+BEIJING • Chinese beef hotpot res-taurant chain Baheli, which currently makes only a third of the revenue it earned before the pandemic, does not intend to resume its expansion, even if the authorities bring new infections to zero.

-The problem, founder Lin Haiping says, is that consumers would not regain their confidence in a hurry, as China's stubborn pursuit of its zero-Covid strategy, against a global trend of living with the virus, has upended their lives.
+The problem, founder Lin Haiping said, is that consumers would not regain their confidence in a hurry, as China's stubborn pursuit of its zero-Covid-19 strategy, against a global trend of living with the virus, has upended their lives.

-Analysts expect China to grow 4 per cent this year, according to a Reuters poll, a level most countries would envy but sluggish by its own standards.
+Analysts expect 4 per cent growth for China this year, according to a Reuters poll, a level most countries would envy but sluggish by its own standards.

 It would also miss Beijing's official growth target - set this year at around 5.5 per cent - for the first time since 2015, when China was hammered by a stock market crash and capital flight.